Get insider access

 If you're looking for the cheapest good option, try the Magic Bullet Mini.
 This simple blender isn't the most versatile but performs well for recipes like smoothies.
 It comes with slightly smaller jars than the Magic Bullet Blender, with 13oz and 8oz capacities, and does a fantastic job of processing fibrous ingredients like fruit and leafy greens.
 It's quieter than the previous pick, so it's not a bad option if you have roommates you don't want to wake up with early-morning smoothie blending.

-Like other blenders from the brand, it's not meant for crushing ice without liquid in the jar.
+Like other blenders from this brand, it's not meant for crushing ice without liquid in the jar.
 This model also struggles to process thicker recipes, so it takes a lot of time and effort to use for something like nut butter.
 Also, unlike the other blenders on this list, it doesn't have a to-go lid for either of its jars.
-However, there's a cup ring included, so you can drink directly from the 13oz jar at home, and a storage lid if you want to keep leftovers fresh in the fridge.
+However, a cup ring is included, so you can drink directly from the 13oz jar at home and use a storage lid if you want to keep leftovers fresh in the fridge.

 See our review